5hawnknight/solid-prototype-spreadsheet/README.md

 solid-prototype-spreadsheet
 ===========================

-- Designed based on the builder pattern
+- Design based on the builder pattern